xbeat/Machine-Learning/README.md

 Binary Classification Fundamentals

 Binary classification forms the foundation of many machine learning applications, where the goal is to categorize input data into one of two classes.
 This implementation demonstrates a basic binary classifier using logistic regression from scratch, showcasing the core mathematical principles and probability-based decision making.

+## Addressing High Bias in Machine Learning Models

+Understanding High Bias in Machine Learning

+High bias in machine learning manifests as underfitting, where the model makes oversimplified assumptions about the data relationships.
+This results in poor performance on both training and test datasets, indicating the model lacks sufficient complexity to capture underlying patterns.

 ## Developing AI Technology Literacy!
 Learn, Unlearn, and Relearn